 Elective Courses (18–24 credits)

-As a student in the MPH MPP/MPH dual degree program you can choose your graduate elective courses based on your career goals and interests in public policy and public health.
+As a student in the MPP/MPH dual degree program you can choose your graduate elective courses based on your career goals and areas of interests in public health.
+Electives courses are available at the Public Health Institute and at the School of Public Health during the Fall and Spring academic year.

 The majority of MPP/MPH students complete elective courses at the Public Health Institute (PHI), which is a 3 week session offered in the last week in May and first weeks in June.